-Seed-DB really started in the summer of 2009.
+Seed-DB began in the summer of 2009.
 Jed was writing an MBA thesis at the University of Cambridge on seed accelerators.
 It was titled "Copying Y Combinator: A framework for developing Seed Accelerator programs".
 In order to properly analyze seed accelerators, he built a comprehensive list of all known accelerators at the time, as well as all of the companies that had gone through those programs.

 For many years, this data was shared through a variety of Google Spreadsheets.
 In the spring of 2012, Jed began to clean it up, put it in a more easily digestible format, and integrate it with live data (such as Crunchbase).
 The result is Seed-DB.